mrfahrenheit0528/elmo-physicscalculator/README.md

 The Physics Calculator is a python program that calculates for various physical quantitative measures.

 ---
-download all files, then run main.py \n also, install colorama (just search how to pip install colorama)
+download all files, then run main.py /n also, install colorama (just search how to pip install colorama)